Force over Distance: Chapter 50

 //?// All he got in return was a wordless wave of inquiry.
 Profoundly exhausted.
 Reflexively polite.
 Hard on its heels came a sweep of directed blur.

-It was 2300 hours when he returned to the infirmary.
-Atienza was posted next to the doors.
+When he reached the infirmary, he found Atienza posted next to the doors.

 “Airman?”
 Young asked.